Oakland Literacy Council

 Bookstock Representative for OLC

 Sue joined the Board in 2023 after retiring from her role as an OLC staff member.
 She chairs our annual fundraising dinner Ex Libris and is the representative to Bookstock for OLC.
 Sue brings strong storytelling and communication expertise to the organization and as a former tutor she understands our core service.
 Sue is active in the community and serves on the Board of Aish Detroit.
-She holds a Master of Education in Instructional Technology from Wayne State University and her bachelors is in business administration from Miami University.
+She holds a Master of Education in Instructional Technology from Wayne State University and her bachelor’s is in business administration from Miami University.

 Ellen Lipton

-Vice-Chair, Michigan Board of Education
+Co-vice chair, Michigan Board of Education

 Ellen previously served six years as a Michigan State Representative where she began her advocacy for Promise Zones, which supports free community college tuition, technical training, and certification to students in select communities in Michigan.
 Ellen has been a tireless advocate for education, committed to eliminating educational inequities and ensuring affordable higher education.
 A patent attorney, Ellen graduated from Harvard Law School and earned her bachelor’s degree from Williams College.

-Ann Nazareth Manning
+Ann Manning

 Twenty-year Ford veteran in finance, governmental relations, and sustainability